MEEDOO99/MEEDOO/Rules-Guidebook.md

 Users should be polite and respectful when interacting with one another.
 Attacking other users, both on the server and in DM, is prohibited.

-**B1-1.** This rule also encompasses hate speech, or denouncing a group based on their gender, race, sexuality, etc. Hate speech is also prohibited.
+**B1-1.** This rule also encompasses hate speech, or denouncing a group based on their gender, race, sexuality, etc. Hate speech is prohibited.

 ### B2.
 Use of slurs/derogatory terms
 The use of slurs is prohibited, regardless of context.
 A slur is any term meant to demean or cause offense to a certain group, based on gender, race, sexuality, etc.

-`Even if there is no mal-intent, using slurs often makes people feel uncomfortable or attacked.
-To new users who join into a conversation where slurs are being used often, it may discourage them from staying.
-To prevent conflict, it is best to just stop using slurs altogether.`
+`Even if there is no mal-intent, the use of slurs and other derogatory terms often makes users feel uncomfortable.
+It also may discourage new users from joining the channel.`

+`While some people see themselves as 'permitted' to use these words (possibly because they are part of the group associated with the term), we are still prohibiting it uniformly.
+The moderation team has no way to confirm that you are 'permitted' to use the word, and some may use this as a loophole to get around the rule.
+Therefore, NOBODY IS ALLOWED TO USE THESE TERMS, regardless of background.`

 ### B3.
 Spam & spam content
 Flooding a channel with messages (called 'spam') is prohibited.
 Content such as gift card giveaways or links to scams are also considered 'spam' and will be removed.